The Host (The X-Files): Casting and filming

 Darin Morgan, who would later become a writer for the show, played the Flukeman.

 The Flukeman—also known affectionately as "Flukey" by the cast and crew—was portrayed by Darin Morgan, brother of executive producer Glen Morgan.
 He would become a staff writer for the show later in the second season.
 The Flukeman suit used by Morgan, which included flipper-like feet, yellow contact lenses and fake teeth, took six hours to put on; this process was eventually sped up.
-Morgan wore the suit as much as twenty consecutive hours during shooting.
+Morgan wore the suit as many as twenty consecutive hours during shooting.
 As a result, he was forced to go to the bathroom while still wearing the suit.
 Morgan was rarely on set without being in full costume, and recalled that when he met up with David Duchovny again upon joining the series' writing staff, the actor had no idea who he was despite having enjoyed an amiable relationship with the costumed Morgan previously.

 The suit dissolved in water, forcing special effects artist Toby Lindala to reconstruct the suit each day.
 Because the suit did not permit Morgan to breathe through his nose, he was unable to eat while wearing it.
 Carter described the character as "the embodiment of everyone's sense of vulnerability, the idea of something that exists in the underworld of the sewer system and might in fact come to bite you in the least elegant of places".
 The original intention was showing even less of the Flukeman, but some angles and lighting ended up revealing more of the creature's design.
 Carter still felt it helped to "get more creepy", as the Flukeman is not shown fully until the final scenes.

 The sewer processing plant scenes were shot at Iona Island Sewage Treatment plant in Richmond, BC.
 The sewer scenes were shot in a pit on the show's stage, with Carter using his father, who worked as a construction worker, as a consultant on how to build it.
-As no ship was available for filming the opening scenes in the Russian freighter, a hydro sub station in Surrey, British Columbia, was adapted into an engine room.
+As no ship was available for filming the opening scenes in the Russian freighter, the BC Hydro Port Mann Substation in Surrey, British Columbia, was adapted into an engine room.

 Carter had to fight with the Fox network's broadcast standards department over the scene where a victim vomits up a flukeworm while in the shower.
 James Wong described it as the grossest piece of television ever put on the air.
 As Gillian Anderson's pregnancy was getting more apparent, the producers started to shoot Scully's scenes in a way it would be disguised, with "very fancy trick angles, trench coats, and scenes where she is seated rather than standing".